 - how crazy people are about them!

 I first made a rendition of this recipe several years back using almond butter.
-I remember Drew devouring them, my brother-in-law also loving them, and our friends asking me countless times to make them for him again.
+I remember Drew devouring them, my brother-in-law also loving them, and our friends asking me countless times to make them again.

 A quick, healthy dessert that everyone loves?
 HECK YES.

 These peanut butter jelly cups can do no wrong.
 They are definitely one of our favorite recipes around here.

 Step 1 – Prepare pan and ingredients

 Step 2 – melt chocolate

 Be sure to melt the chocolate carefully.
 I microwave in microwave safe bowl in 20 second increments on half power.
-You can also use the stovetop.
+You can also use a small saucepan on the stovetop.
 Whichever method you prefer, watch carefully.
 Using a higher quality chocolate is best (i.e. avoid store bought brands for this recipe.)

 Add about one tablespoon of chocolate to each liner, brushing up the side of the liner a little using the back of a spoon or mini pastry brush – this will be the bottom layer of the peanut butter cup.

 Step 3 – add PB & J filling